 I must admit, as much as I cannot deny the beauty of those islands and their beaches, I found this tour to be very touristy, and I would probably rather stay the night to truly enjoy it, just like I did in Playa Blanca.

-The tour costs 10, 000 COP, and for what it was, it wasn’t worth the money.
+The tour cost 10, 000 COP, and for what it was, it wasn’t worth the money.
 I did it anyway as a support to the community rather than a thrilling experience.
 It would definitely be better if we were told more about the island and had more opportunities to browse around.

 Nevertheless, I did it and 10, 000 COP is not a fortune.
 Tourism is still a new thing in many parts of this part of Colombia, and maybe I am just spoilt.
 I am not even sure if things should change around there.

 Isla Mucura is the smaller of the remaining two on the list, and as much as I loved the beach, the tourist part of it was a bit overwhelming.
 If you would like to try Ceviche – do it on Mucura, however.
 It was very fresh and delicious looking, and it was cheaper as well.
 I left this experience for Tintipan, and I regretted it.
+Also, you can stay at Mucura overnight.
+From my experience once the tours are gone, the experience becomes a lot more tranquil and less touristy.

 The prices on Tintipan island are extortionate.
 But the island and the beach are gorgeous!
 This is definitely the highlight of the whole trip.